UjuAyoku/smart-money/README.md

 **→ Interest Paid**: $211,444 (more than the original loan amount)

-Whether you are borrowing, investing, or buying a home, this app helps you make smarter financial decisions,
+Whether you are borrowing, investing, or buying a home, this app helps you make smarter financial decisions.

 ## Demo Link